Chart Specification: Structural Representations for Incentivizing VLM Reasoning in Chart-to-Code Generation: Methodology

 \textbf{Mapping Procedural Scripts to Semantic Intent ($\mathcal{S}_{sem}$).} As illustrated in Figure~\ref{fig:spec_cases}, $\mathcal{S}_{sem}$ (grey panels) normalizes chart attributes into four structural dimensions: (1) \textit{Global Topology}, capturing chart type, panel count and layout.
 (2) \textit{Coordinate Systems}, identifying spatial projections such as cartesian, polar, or 3d.
 (3) \textit{Data Domains}, defining axis ranges (x/y\_domain) and categorical series labels.
 (4) \textit{Analytic Representations}, abstracting data transformations into explicit functional forms.

 For instance, the Density Chart in Figure~\ref{fig:spec_cases} is specified by the extracted expression \texttt{np.exp(-(x-0)**2...)}, preserving analytic semantics beyond discrete samples.
 Notably, $\mathcal{S}_{sem}$ is designed to be human-verifiable by construction, with each field corresponding to a directly observable semantic attribute implied by the reference plotting code.
-In practice, $\mathcal{S}_{sem}$ is extracted from plotting scripts using a large language model Qwen3-32B with a carefully designed prompt.
+In practice, $\mathcal{S}_{sem}$ fields are extracted from plotting scripts using a large language model Qwen3-32B with a carefully designed prompt, with the exception of \textit{panel\_count} and \textit{panel\_layout}.
 We further conduct manual verification on a curated set of 200 instances drawn from the candidate training corpus, covering all 20 chart types in our taxonomy (10 samples per type).
 For each chart type, the selected instances are visually diverse, exhibiting substantial structural variations in chart layouts and visual encodings.
 This manual inspection confirms that the extracted $\mathcal{S}_{sem}$ are stable and semantically consistent with the reference code across diverse chart structures.

-\textbf{Grounding Numeric via Runtime Interception ($\mathcal{S}_{code}$).} While $\mathcal{S}_{sem}$ captures high-level intent, our empirical analysis reveals that pure text-based extraction fails when chart data is implicitly computed or transformed at runtime.
-We address these issues by introducing $\mathcal{S}_{code}$ through runtime interception.
-By hooking into core plotting primitives (e.g., \texttt{plt.pie}, \texttt{nx.draw}), we intercept the execution stack to capture exact data primitives directly from the rendering engine.
-As shown by the orange panels in Figure~\ref{fig:spec_cases}, this enables recovering implicit quantities such as wedge proportions in Ring charts (e.g., \texttt{values: [0.25, 0.2...]}) and explicit materialization of node-edge topology in Graph charts.
-Here, $\mathcal{S}_{code}$ is obtained via a custom Python instrumentation layer that intercepts numerical primitives during plot execution.
+\textbf{Grounding Numeric via Runtime Interception ($\mathcal{S}_{code}$).} While $\mathcal{S}_{sem}$ captures high-level intent, our empirical analysis reveals that purely text-based extraction struggles when chart data is implicitly computed or transformed during runtime.
+To address this limitation, we introduce $\mathcal{S}_{code}$ via runtime interception.
+Following script execution, we traverse the core plotting object hierarchy (e.g., \textit{Figure}, \textit{Axes}, and underlying \textit{Artist} objects) to capture the exact data primitives materialized by the rendering engine.
+Since most plotting frameworks expose analogous post-execution object layers, such as Plotly's \textit{Trace} hierarchy, this extraction paradigm could extend beyond \textit{matplotlib} with a framework-specific adapter to the schema.
+As illustrated by the orange panels in Figure~\ref{fig:spec_cases}, $\mathcal{S}_{code}$ enables recovering implicit quantities such as wedge proportions in Ring charts (e.g., \texttt{values: [0.25, 0.2...]}) and explicit materialization of node-edge topology in Graph charts.